limyansky/personal_website/_drafts/2024-03-21-Exploring-My-Lifetime-Spotify-History.md

 ---

 I went out to dinner with some close friends the other night, when the topic of music came up.
 We spent some time reminiscing about what we saw as the defining stages of our lives, and how our music tastes changed and developed along with us.
+Inspired by this conversation, I decided to see if I could take a more quantitative approach to analyzing this nostalgia.
+Conveniently, Spotify has been my main source of music for the last decade, and they both maintain their users' lifetime streaming history and provide a convenient (-ish, if you're willing to wait a month and know how to work with .json files) manner of downloading it.
+Thus, the stage was set, and it was off to Tableau to see what insights I could find.

+Below, you'll find a summary of my findings,

 {% comment %}
 <div class='tableauPlaceholder' id='viz1707182650418' style='position: relative'>